-Ibn Battuta considered experience gained through travels to be a more important source 1. of knowledge than books.
-He just loved travelling, and went to far- off places, 2 marks exploring new worlds.
-(Assess as a whole)
+1. Ibn Battuta considered experience gained through travels to be a more important source of knowledge than books.
+He just loved travelling, and went to far- off places, exploring new worlds.

-The passage describes market place where not only goods were sold but there were also 2. place for female singers,.
+2. The passage describes market place where not only goods were sold but there were also place for female singers,.
 The shops were decorated with carpets, and at the centre of a shop there was a swing on which a female singer sat decked with all kinds of finery with her female attendant.
 There was a cupola, in the middle of the market place, which was carpeted and decorated and in which the chief of the musicians took his place.
 Market place was not only a trading centre but also a cultural centre.

 3. The prosperity of Indian towns was because of the productive agriculture due to fertile soil.
 The subcontinent was well connected with inter-Asian networks of trade and commerce.
 Indian goods were in great demand in West Asia and Southeast Asia.
-2 marks